 We provide a series of consistency checks of our baseline findings.
-First, we establish that, in keeping with expectations, our risk-of-vitamin-D-deficiency variable turns statistically (and economically) insignificant when we limit the sample to countries where the bulk of present-day citizens are native.
+First, we establish that our risk-of-vitamin-D-deficiency variable turns statistically and economically insignificant when we limit the sample to countries where the bulk of present-day citizens are native, as one would expect.
 Second, we re-examine the link between our risk-of-vitamin-D-deficiency measure and longevity within a country with considerable historical immigration: the United States.
-Needless to say, by relying on within country variation the scope for omitted variable bias is much more limited than across countries.
-Conditional on contemporary correlates of longevity, US cross-state results are qualitative similar to those from the cross-country setting.
-Third, in the US setting we are able to provide a proxy for actual vitamin D deficiency in the individual states, which allows us to gauge whether our risk-of-vitamin-D-deficiency measure in fact is operating through vitamin D deficiency, at least in the US case.
-The evidence suggests that this is the case.
+By relying on within-country variation, the scope for omitted variables bias is much more limited than in the analysis across countries.
+Conditional on contemporary correlates of longevity, our US cross-state results are qualitative similar to those in the cross-country setting.
+Third, in the US analysis we are able to provide a more direct measure for actual vitamin D deficiency in each individual state, which allows us to gauge whether our risk-of-vitamin-D-deficiency measure is in fact operating through vitamin D deficiency.
+The results suggest that this is the case.

-$^{^{3}}$ One may wonder if other adverse health consequences would arise if the ancestral UV-R falls short of actual UV-R, implying a non-monotonic link between our measure and longevity.
-We argue in Section 2 that this is unlikely to be the case, in the current era, for a variety of reasons.
+2One may wonder if other adverse health consequences would arise if the ancestral UV-R falls short of actual UV-R, implying a non-monotonic link between our measure and longevity.
+We argue in Section 2 that this is unlikely to be the case today, for a variety of reasons.

-The present study is related to a literature, which-following the seminal work of Preston (1975)-studies socioeconomic correlates of mortality.
-Preston documented a strong income gradient in longevity across countries, but observed that most of the increase in longevity over time was due to upward shifts in the curve (nowadays labelled "the Preston curve"), not movements along it.
+The present study is related to the large literature that, following the seminal work of Preston (1975), studies socioeconomic correlates of longevity.
+Preston (1975) documented a strong income gradient in longevity across countries, but observed that most of the increase in longevity over time was due to upward shifts in the curve (nowadays labelled the "the Preston curve"), and not movements along it.
 Subsequent research has devoted considerable effort to examining whether indeed income per se is "protective" of mortality.
-Similarly, a number of contributions have investigated potential determinants of the "residual" variation in longevity; the list includes education (e.g., Clark and Royer 2013), inequality (e.g., Deaton 2003), health technology diffusion (Soares 2007; Hansen 2013), climate (e.g., Deschênes and Moretti 2009), and more.
-Perhaps the most closely related study is Galor and Moav (2007), who hypothesize that the ancestral timing of the Neolithic revolution carries explanatory power in terms of cross-country differences in longevity.4 To our knowledge, the present study is the first to highlight the potential adverse health consequences of elevated risk of vitamin D deficiency, prompted by global migration flows, on present-day global health differences.
+Similarly, a number of contributions have investigated potential determinants of the residual variation in longevity; the list includes education (e.g., Clark and Royer 2013), inequality (e.g., Deaton 2003), health technology diffusion (Soares 2007; Hansen 2013), climate (e.g., Deschênes and Moretti 2009), and more.
+Perhaps the most closely related study is Galor and Moav (2007), who hypothesize that the ancestral timing of the Neolithic revolution carries explanatory power in terms of cross-country differences in longevity.3.